Towards User-Focused Research in Training Data Attribution for Human-Centered Explainable AI: Needfinding: Asking Model Developers What They Really Need

 \subsubsection{Axis 1: Action defining relevance}

+The first axis corresponds to the \emph{actions} participants propose for different types of data artefacts: Removing data, changing the label, reweighting data and collecting more data (Figure~\ref{fig:tda_design_space}).
+This axis is inspired by the participants' statements about the data-centric nature of development work (Theme: Data-focused debugging).
+Dataset curation and manipulation is a common activity in development work and has been described as the \textit{``[largest lever]''} (I1) for model performance.
+Different actions were mentioned or are implied in the interview study, which are linked to different hypotheses about the cause:

-The first axis corresponds to the actions participants propose for different types of data artefacts: Removing data, changing the label, reweighting data and collecting more data (x-axis of Figure~\ref{fig:tda_design_space}).
-Participants look at data to \emph{remove} when it is clearly malicious data and likely hurts model learning, for instance mislabelled (\#3) or outdated, historical data (\#5).
-Additionally, we find that participants look for data that they wish to \emph{change}, for example filling in or imputing missing data (\#2), or correcting wrong data scales (\#4) and labels (\#3).
+Participants look at data to \textbf{\emph{remove}} when they believe that the model may have learnt the behaviour of interest from malicious data, for instance, mislabelled or outdated, historical data (Theme: Data-focused debugging $\rightarrow$ Code: Artifacts are a common reason for errors, Theme: Data quality $\rightarrow$ Codes: Wrong labels, Historical data).
+Additionally, we find that participants look for data that they wish to \textbf{\emph{change}}, for example filling in or imputing missing data, or correcting wrong data scales and labels (Theme: Data quality $\rightarrow$ Code: Data unavailability, Data scaling, Theme: Evaluation $\rightarrow$ Code: Missing or unreliable data labels).
 Especially when data is hard to obtain (e.g. in the medical domain), removing data is not an option and correcting data is preferred (P6).
-Another action is the \emph{reweighting} of training samples and \emph{collecting more data} related to the error.
-These actions emphasise specific samples in the training process to encourage the model to learn them.
-This is particularly relevant to learning outliers (\#6) and handling distribution shifts (\#1).
+Another action is the \textbf{\emph{reweighting}} of training samples and \textbf{\emph{collecting more data}} related to the error which participants mentioned to be rather easy in some domains like autonomous driving (P1).
+These actions emphasise specific samples in the training process to encourage the model to learn them (Theme: Data-focused debugging $\rightarrow$ Code: New training data is easy to acquire).
+This is particularly relevant to learning outliers and handling distribution shifts (Theme: Data quality $\rightarrow$ Code: Distribution shift, Theme: Intuitions on data explanations $\rightarrow$ Code: Outlier data points).

-Removal, change and addition of data have different effects on a model and therefore represent different quantifications of attribution: For instance, removal as in traditional TDA (Equation~\ref{eq: loo} in \autoref{sec:tda}) or by addition of data.
-Essentially, these examples map to the questions: How would the model behaviour change if one were to (a) exclude a training sample? or (b) add more training samples like the test sample to the dataset?
-By understanding preferences in this axis, we aim to identify what is needed for data attribution to be actionable and reflect the debugging process.
+Removal, change and addition of data have different effects on a model and therefore represent different quantifications of attribution that answer different questions.
+For instance, the removal action implies a question like ``How would the model behaviour change if one were to exclude a training sample?'' which corresponds to traditional TDA (Equation~\ref{eq: loo} in \autoref{sec:tda}).
+The addition of training data, however, implies the question of ``How would the model behaviour change if one were to expand the dataset?'' which is a largely different question.
+By studying preferences in this axis, we aim to identify what data attribution needs to represent to be actionable and reflect the debugging process.